t-haruki122/MinecraftBE-ServerUpdater/README.md

 ### 1. Download this scripts
 ### 2. UnZip and move the files
 Move `exec_updater.py` and `update_run.sh` to the directory which has server folder.
-NOT same directory as a file like server.properties.
 Like this:
 ```
 BDSroot